Andrej123456789/uno/README.md

 ## Rules
 [Credits](https://en.wikipedia.org/wiki/Uno_(card_game))

-In short, this game uses official uno rules which you can find on link above with swap card and special mode from Crazy Games.
+In short, this game mostly uses official Uno rules which you can find on link above with swap card and special mode from Crazy Games.

+### Rules which are different from Uno
+1. New deck will not be generated from played cards
+2. If 0 is played and `Seven-O` rule is enabled, all players except player which receives other players' cards get one card because there is only one winner in the both round and match
+3. There can be players how much the computer allows (segmentation fault is an issue mostly)

 ## TODO
 - [x] Basic AI (TODO: get rid of cards guesses)